-- 4. Move the ShuttlePoint knob to highlight the desired type of service and press [ENT]. - Another popup window will appear displaying the distance and position of the services closest to your location. - Using the ShuttlePoint knob, highlight the desired Service and press [ENT].
-This will show information on the service. - 7.
+- 1. Press [FIND]. - Move the ShuttlePoint knob to highlight PORT SERVICES and press [ENT] or move the ShuttlePoint knob to the right. - 3.
+A popup window will be shown with a list of different Port Services. - 4.
+Move the ShuttlePoint knob to highlight the desired type of service and press [ENT]. - Another popup window will appear displaying the distance and position of the services closest to your location. - Using the ShuttlePoint knob, highlight the desired service and press [ENT].
+This will show information about the service. - 7.
 Press [CLR] to show the actual position of the service on the Chart page. - 8.
-Press [CLR] again at any time to return your cursor to your vessels position.
+Press [CLR] again at any time to return your cursor to your vessel's position.